 Limitation on Amounts

-Gifts intended for tax-saving purposes can be limited to the federal gift tax annual exclusion amount (currently $14,000 per donee) or to the Pennsylvania inheritance tax exemption amount for lifetime gifts.
+Gifts intended for tax-saving purposes can be limited to the federal gift tax annual exclusion amount (for 2018, $15,000 per donee) or to the Pennsylvania inheritance tax exemption amount for lifetime gifts.

-NOTE: Since the federal estate tax exemption will be well in excess of $5 million, the need to make lifetime gifts to reduce federal estate taxes at death has been substantially reduced — if not eliminated — for many families.
+NOTE: Since the federal estate tax exemption will temporarily be well in excess of $11 million (in 2026 it will return to $5 million), the need to make lifetime gifts to reduce federal estate taxes at death, at least in the near future, has been substantially reduced — if not eliminated — for many families.

 Compensation of Agent

 Pennsylvania law provides that in the absence of a specific provision to the contrary appearing in the power of attorney, an agent is entitled to reasonable compensation based upon the actual responsibilities assumed and performed.

 Preventing Financial Abuse by Agents